-For a dispatchable resource serving a Tier 2 Rate Alternative, the costs allocated to that Tier 2 Cost Pool will include costs and risks that BPA incurs to serve load with a purchase of a dispatchable resource, with the customer assuming the operational risks.
-These types of costs include projected annual fixed costs (debt service and fixed O&M) of the resource; the expected fuel and variable O&M costs of the resource, based on its expected operation; a mechanism to true up the expected fuel and variable O&M costs to actual costs; the cost of operating reserves and replacement power for outages; a mechanism to compensate the customer for any savings from economic dispatch of the resource, including fuel remarketing proceeds; costs of transmission services, if any, to transmit power to the federal system; transaction costs; and an Overhead Cost Adder.
+For a Tier 2 Rate Alternative based on dispatchable resources, the costs allocated to that Tier 2 Cost Pool will include costs and risks that BPA incurs to serve load with a purchase of a dispatchable resource, with the customer assuming the operational risks.
+These types of costs include projected annual fixed costs (debt service and fixed O&M) of the resource; the expected fuel and variable O&M costs of the resource based on its expected operation; a mechanism to true up the expected fuel and variable O&M costs to actual costs; the cost of operating reserves and replacement power for outages; a mechanism to compensate the customer for any savings from economic dispatch of the resource, including fuel remarketing proceeds; costs of transmission services, if any, to transmit power to the federal system; transaction costs; plus any adders to account for real power losses, risk, overhead costs, and other costs being incurred or services being provided by BPA to support power sold at that specific Tier 2 Rate.

-A Tier 2 Rate Alternative Cost Pool can include combinations of market purchases and resource costs, as described above.
+A Tier 2 Alternative Cost Pool can include combinations of market purchases and resource costs, as described above.
+Tier 2 Rates can be fixed for a Rate Period or be subject to true-ups, surcharges, and other adjustments to support collecting BPA’s cost of providing a Tier 2 Rate Alternative from the customers who elect service at the corresponding Tier 2 Rate Alternative.

-Resource Support Services
+5.2.2 Resource Support Services

-Tier 2 Rates based on the costs of resources acquired by BPA to serve Above-RHWM Loads will include appropriate RSS charges, Resource Shaping Charges (to account for the costs of converting resource output into flat annual delivery), and Resource Shaping Charge Adjustments (to recover the cost differential between planned and actual energy output) necessary to price the service as if the resource output is serving a flat annual load.
-RSS supplied from the Tier 1 System for resources serving loads at Tier 2 Rates will ensure energy neutrality, and RSS charges will compensate the Composite Cost Pool for the value of the RSS and for risk exposure incurred due to the provision of RSS.
-The forecast costs for RSS allocated to a Tier 2 Cost Pool will be set in each 7(i) Process for each Rate Period.
+Tier 2 Rates based on the costs of resources acquired by BPA to serve Above-CHWM Loads will include appropriate RSS charges necessary to price the service as if the resource output is serving a flat annual load.
+RSS supplied by BPA for resources serving loads at Tier 2 Rates will ensure energy neutrality, and RSS capacity-related charges will compensate the Composite Cost Pool for the value of the RSS and for risk exposure incurred due to the provision of RSS.
+RSS may include energy-related and other charges.
+The revenue from these other charges will be allocated to the Cost Pool based on cost causation principles, such as allocating RSS energy-related charges to the Non-Slice Cost Pool if BPA’s Balancing Power Purchases cost, which are also allocated to the Non-Slice Cost Pool, are being impacted as a result of BPA providing RSS.
+The forecast costs for RSS used to calculate each Tier 2 Rate will be set in each 7(i) Process for each Rate Period.

-Overhead Cost Adder
+5.2.3 Overhead Cost Adder

 Each Tier 2 Cost Pool will include an Overhead Cost Adder.
 This adder will provide an offset to the Composite Cost Pool for the general and administrative (overhead) costs associated with BPA’s provision of power at Tier 2 Rates.
-In each 7(i) Process, BPA will propose a per-kilowatthour Adder to be applied to all power sold at Tier 2 Rates.
+In each 7(i) Process, BPA will propose an Overhead Cost Adder to be applied to all power sold at Tier 2 Rates (mills/kWh).
 The adder will be set at a level that will reasonably compensate the Composite Cost Pool for the costs of providing the service, which BPA expects would be comparable to typical electricity broker fees.
-The costs resulting from the application of the adder will be added to each Tier 2 Cost Pool.
-The revenues resulting from allocating the adder to Tier 2 Cost Pools will be credited to the Composite Cost Pool.

 Remarketing of Tier 2 Amounts

-If BPA remarkets a customer’s Tier 2 purchase obligation pursuant to the CHWM Contract, then BPA will credit the proceeds (net of any remarketing costs as described in Section 6.4.1 below) to such customer.
+If BPA remarkets a customer’s Tier 2 purchase obligation pursuant to the Power Sales Contract, then BPA will credit the proceeds (net of any remarketing costs as described in Section 6.4.1 below) to such customer.
 The customer must continue to pay for the entire purchase at the appropriate Tier 2 Rate.

 Calculating the Remarketed Tier 2 Rate Proceeds